 This course will explore physical processes related to Earth's water, land and air.
-Students will investigate how these processes shape the planet's natural characteristics and affect human systems, how they are involved in the creation of natural disaster, and how they influence the impacts of human disasters.
+Students will investigate how these processes shape the planet's natural characteristics and affect human systems, how they are involved in the creation of natural disasters, and how they influence the impacts of human disasters.
 Throughout the course, students will apply the concepts of geographic thinking and the geographic inquiry process and use spatial technologies to analyze these processes, make predictions related to natural disasters, and assess ways of responding to them.
+Previous trips included visiting the AGO, Christie Pits and the Niagara Escarpment.